Skip to main content

 4 mentions Positive Neutral Negative

-The game offers some replayability through unlocked areas and surprises after completing the story, but many players feel it lacks significant replay value, as it restricts exploration and collection of missed items unless starting over.
-Overall, while it can be enjoyable, it's recommended to wait for a sale due to its limited replayability.
+The game offers some replayability through unlocked areas and surprises after completing the story, but some players feel it lacks significant replay value, as missed collectibles cannot be revisited without deleting save files.
+Overall, while it provides an enjoyable experience, it may be best to wait for a sale due to its limited replayability.

 • “The game has great replayability, as you unlock new areas after finishing the story, along with some nice surprises.”

-• “Each playthrough offers unique challenges and experiences, making you want to dive back in.”
+• “Each playthrough offers unique experiences and challenges, making you want to dive back in.”

 • “As far as I saw, they made sure it had no replayability whatsoever unless you delete your file, so you can't even go back to collect the rest of the 'treasures' you missed or just look around.”